equalitie/ouinet/doc/ouinet-network-whitepaper.md

 The ouinet distributed cache uses the BitTorrent distributed hash table as a structure for communicating this information.
 The BitTorrent distributed hash table is a distributed structure traditionally used by the BitTorrent system to store information on which users share pieces of which BitTorrent files; the ouinet distributed cache uses it in a similar fashion, and uses it to store which ouinet clients are sharing which cache entries.

 When a ouinet client stores a particular cache entry on its device storage, and is willing to share it with others using a peer-to-peer connection, it sends an announcement message to the BitTorrent distributed hash table containing the IP address and port by which other clients can establish a peer-to-peer connection with the client.
-This announcement message is addressed to the distributed hash table location consisting of the SHA1 hash of the URI of the resource contained in the cache entry.
-Clients wishing to fetch a cache entry for a particular URI can send a request to the BitTorrent distributed hash table, addressed to the distributed hash table location consisting of that same SHA1 hash, requesting a list of IP addresses and port numbers of clients that have sent such an announcement message.
+This announcement message is addressed to the distributed hash table location consisting of a hash of the URI of the resource contained in the cache entry.
+Clients wishing to fetch a cache entry for a particular URI can send a request to the BitTorrent distributed hash table, addressed to the distributed hash table location consisting of that same hash, requesting a list of IP addresses and port numbers of clients that have sent such an announcement message.
 After receiving such a list from the distributed hash table, the client can then establish a peer-to-peer connection to one of the IP addresses listed in the reply, and start requesting cache entries.

+The list of ouinet clients that are sharing a particular cache entry using the peer-to-peer system is stored at a distributed hash table location that is based on the URI of the resource contained in the cache entry, as well as the injector server that created the cache entry.
+This location is computed as the SHA1 hash of the string `ed25519:<public-key>/v<protocol-version>/uri/<uri>`, where `<public-key>` is the public key of the injector server used to sign the cache entry, encoded using lower-case unpadded base32; `<protocol-version>` is the version of the ouinet protocol; and `<uri>` is the URI of the resource contained in the cache entry.

 #### Resource groups